- SAP has seen a significant drop in its stock price and bankruptcy.

 Here is what comes across in the articles about Gerry Weber.

-- We are very confident that they would have received little benefit from the FMS solution, as it was really just intended to be used to sell Gerry Weber.
+- We are very confident that they would have received little benefit from the FMS solution, as it was just intended to be used to sell Gerry Weber.

 - The comments made by Gerry Weber to Rethink Research are odd and make us wonder what is behind them.
 Most companies that work in retail have no problem managing their inventory using bar codes.
 It is unclear why Gerry Weber has to have RFID.